 Indigenous Cultural Landscapes

 Completed reports include a prototype methodology summary with recommendations for further research, and a pilot study of the Nanticoke River watershed using this prototype methodology.
-Further research is planned for other watersheds in the Chesapeake Bay area.
+Both were completed in December 2013.

 Further research is underway on the lower Susquehanna River in Pennsylvania, and on the Nanjemoy peninsula of southern Maryland.
 Research reports will be available here when they are final.